-Google is always making new tweaks and come up with fresh and amazing features for the OS while order brands like Samsung and Huawei can add their own feature to the OS.
+Google is always making new tweaks and coming up with fresh and amazing features for the OS while order brands like Samsung and Huawei can add their feature to the OS.

 1. Enable developer mode

 Google hides the advanced tools in a special Developer Options menu.
 You must enable it to get at things like animation speed, USB debugging, and app standby.

 To turn on Developer Options, Navigate to Settings, About phone, and tap on your phone’s build number seven times.
 You’ll get an on-screen countdown, followed by a message saying “Congratulations, you are now a developer”.

 The animation scales change your phone’s “Window animation scale”, “Transition animation scale” and “Animator duration scale” from 1x to 0.5x.
 It won’t make your phone faster, but it will make it feel faster.

 Navigate to Settings > Developer options and scroll about two-thirds of the way down and you’ll see the scale option.
 For this to work, you need to have first enabled Developer Mode.

 Speaking of the quick settings menu, did you know you don’t need to double swipe to access it?
 Instead, just simultaneously use two-finger to swipe down and you’ll have access to the quick settings.